ajsmit/R_Stats_Official/README.md

 ## References

 R Core Team.
 2017.
 R: A Language and Environment for Statistical Computing.
 Vienna, Austria: R Foundation for Statistical Computing.
-(Link)[<https://www.R-project.org/>].
+[Link](https://www.R-project.org).

 # Overview of Statistical Methods

-You will encounter the following statistics in this module:
+You will encounter the following statistics in this module (in the process of being updated):

 -   `adonis2()` -- Permutational Multivariate Analysis of Variance Using Distance Matrices